smithy-lang/smithy/docs/source-2.0/guides/building-models/build-config.rst

 Plugin ID and artifact names
 ============================

-A plugin ID defines an *artifact name* and a *plugin name*.
-The artifact name defines the directory where a plugin writes files.
-The plugin name tells Smithy which plugin to find and apply.
-By default, the artifact name is equivalent to the plugin name (that is, ``foo`` is equivalent to ``foo via foo``).

-A custom artifact name can be configured using the syntax ``artifact-name via plugin-name`` where:

-* ``artifact-name`` is the artifact name and directory where the plugin writes artifacts.
+A plugin ID defines a *plugin name* and *artifact name* in the form of ``plugin-name::artifact-name``.

 * ``plugin-name`` is the name of the plugin Smithy finds and runs with the plugin-specific configuration.
+* ``artifact-name`` is the optional artifact name and directory where the plugin writes artifacts.
+If no ``::artifact-name`` is specific, the artifact name defaults to the plugin name.
+No two plugin IDs in a single projection can use the same artifact name.

 The following example shows that the :ref:`run-plugin` can be used in the same projection multiple times using a custom artifact name.